 Timeline of PG&E outages

 The California Public Utilities Commission (CPUC), the regulator of electric utilities in California, found in 2012 that utilities could proactively “shut off electric power in order to protect public safety.”
-While PG&E and San Diego Gas & Electric used PSPS events in 2018, the practice truly began in earnest during the fire season of 2019.
+While PG&E and San Diego Gas & Electric used PSPS events in 2018, the practice truly began in earnest during the fire season of 2019, with the most current set of PSPS guidelines adopted on June 5, 2020.

-According to post event reports to the CPUC, PG&E called major “pro-active de-energization” (their term, not mine) events on the following dates:
+According to post event reports to the CPUC, PG&E called major “proactive de-energization” (their term, not ours) events on the following dates in 2019 and 2020:

 - June 7-9, 2019: 22,000 customers